-The key observations from the above information include the following:
+The key observations from the above selected financial information includes the following:

 - Change in cash and cash equivalents is closely correlated with changes in shareholders' equity because the sale of common stock is the Company's primary means of raising capital.
-Cash increased in 2019 from proceeds from the sale of a royalty to Royal Gold Inc (described below); - The most significant uses of cash are for exploration at CDS and general and administrative costs; - The 2019 reduction in property, plant and equipment in total assets reflects the sale of the royalty to Royal Gold Inc.; - The Company has no operating activities and therefore is unlikely to report positive earnings from operations; - As discussed below the main factors impacting earnings are general and administrative expenditures, expensing of stock options and changes in the fair value of warrants liability (see the discussion below for further details on these factors); and - The Company capitalizes expenditures at its mineral properties which accounts for increases in total assets.
+Cash increased in 2020 and 2019 from proceeds from the equity financings which occurred in 2020 and 2019, the exercise of warrants and options in 2020 and the sale of a royalty to Royal Gold Inc in 2019 grossing \$8.0 million; - The most significant uses of cash are for exploration at CDS and general and administrative costs; - The 2019 reduction in property, plant and equipment in total assets reflects accounting for the sale of the royalty to Royal Gold Inc.; - The Company has no operating activities and therefore is unlikely to report positive earnings from operations; - As discussed below the main factors impacting earnings are general and administrative expenditures, expensing of stock options and changes in the fair value of warrants liability (see the discussion below for further details on these factors); and - The Company capitalizes expenditures at its mineral properties which accounts for increases in total assets.